100Worte/api-documentation/README.md

   "text": "string"
 }
 ```

-The text attirbute is the only required attribute and it denotes the text that needs to be analyzed.
+The text attribute is the only required attribute and it denotes the text that needs to be analyzed.
 The folder and the title attributes are optional and are used in the case where one wants to see the results in our [dashboard](https://www.100worte.de/dashboard) .
 The endpoint returns the skill set the text describes.
 The result hence has the following format:

 ```
 {
   "leadership": 0,